learn-co-students/square_array-001/README.md

 Please use an iterator and implement your own logic.
 Don't use any built in array methods other than each. (collect, inject, etc.)

+## Bonus

+See if you can implement this with a higher level iterator, maybe `collect`.

 ## Resources

 * [Ruby Docs](http://www.ruby-doc.org/core-2.1.2/) - [Each Method](http://www.ruby-doc.org/core-2.1.2/Array.html#method-i-each)